-We put together a full list of OEM products going EOL and EOSL in 2021.
+We put together a current list of OEM products going EOL and EOSL.
 You can search or download below the detailed list with dates and product numbers.
 Trifecta is here to help you save money, evaluate options and stay in control of your IT infrastructure.

 Search our EOSL database by typing in a product line or part number or click on a logo to sort by manufacturer.